fbpx

 But, they were rebellious and stiff-necked people.

 A personal and intimate relationship with the only wise God wasn’t enough.
-The blessing that awaited them was not respectable and timely by their standards.
+By their standards, the blessing that awaited them was not respectable and timely.
+They wanted to go back to Egypt to feel comforted.

-They desired the bondage and conformability oppression afforded.
+They desired the bondage and conformability afforded by oppression.
 Israel found it dreary to be with their God and trust His plan in the wilderness.
+They didn’t want to stay in the lane as God’s holy and chosen nation.

 We fail miserably countless times.
 It’s easy to criticize their sins.
 The Holy Spirit documented the Hebrew wilderness experience to train us in righteousness because we’re prone to wander easily.